hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 ```
 If the Pi tells you to reboot, do so.

-Login into the Pi and
-VNC
-- autologin is set ON

 At this point, the disks should already be auto-mounted.
 That's OK, well change that later to suit our needs.

 ### Set the Router so this Pi has a Reserved fixed (permanent) DHCP IP Address Lease